Overview of DNS zones and records

 The multiple strings in a DNS record shouldn't be confused with the multiple TXT records in a TXT record set.
 A TXT record set can contain multiple records, each of which can contain multiple strings.
 Azure DNS supports a total string length of up to 1024 characters in each TXT record set (across all records combined).

 Tags and metadata

 Tags are a list of name-value pairs and are used by Azure Resource Manager to label resources.
-Azure Resource Manager uses tags to enable filtered views of your Azure bill, and also enables you to set a policy on which tags are required.
+Azure Resource Manager uses tags to enable filtered views of your Azure bill and also enables you to set a policy for certain tags.
 For more information about tags, see Using tags to organize your Azure resources.